andcut/snakecult-site/content/posts/muller-serpent-worship.md

 ## Max Müller's Philological Take on Nāga and Sarpa Worship

 Friedrich Max Müller, the 19th-century philologist and mythologist, approached serpent worship through the lens of language and comparative mythology.
 In his view, many ancient "serpents" in Indo-European lore were originally symbolic, not literal snakes.
-For example, Müller observed that the Rigvedic **ahi** (“serpent”) Vṛtra – the dragon slain by Indra – represents the choking darkness or storm-cloud that holds back the life-giving waters.[^1] He stressed that such **serpents in Vedic hymns "cannot be taken as real serpents; they can only be meant for the dangerous brood of the dark night or the black clouds"**.[^2] In other words, the Sanskrit terms *nāga* (serpent being) or *sarpa* (snake) often referred to cosmic or meteorological forces in early poetry, rather than mere reptiles.
+For example, Müller observed that the Rigvedic **ahi** ("serpent") Vṛtra – the dragon slain by Indra – represents the choking darkness or storm-cloud that holds back the life-giving waters.[^1] He stressed that such **serpents in Vedic hymns "cannot be taken as real serpents; they can only be meant for the dangerous brood of the dark night or the black clouds"**.[^2] In other words, the Sanskrit terms *nāga* (serpent being) or *sarpa* (snake) often referred to cosmic or meteorological forces in early poetry, rather than mere reptiles.
 Müller's philological analysis thus cast serpent myths as **nature-symbols** – a poetic way to describe the encroaching night, drought, or storm that the solar gods had to overcome.

 Müller extended this reasoning across Indo-European traditions.
 He noted the recurring myth of a hero or thunder-god versus a serpent/dragon (Indra vs. Vṛtra in the Veda, Apollo vs. Python at Delphi, Thor vs. Jörmungandr in Norse myth, etc.) and saw a common origin in ancient metaphors for natural phenomena.[^3] The serpent, in Müller's interpretation, was typically the **"enemy of light"**, a demon of chaos or darkness to be trodden underfoot by the victorious sun or storm deity.[^4] This philological perspective aligns with Müller's broader theory that many myths arose from decayed language – poetic descriptions of sunrises, storms, or nights which later generations took literally.
 Thus, he viewed early serpent legends as **allegories**: the coiling dragon was not a zoological snake but a linguistic metaphor for darkness, later misunderstood as a literal monster.